Harsha-Indukuri/Harsha-Indukuri.github.io/index.md

 <h2 style="margin: 60px 0px 10px;">About Me</h2>

-I am currently a first year Ph.D. student in the Department of Mathematics at <a href ="https://www.math.iitb.ac.in">IIT Bombay</a>.
-I received my BS and MS degrees in mathematics with a minor in computer science at <a href="https://oldsite.niser.ac.in/sms/">NISER Bhubaneswar</a>, where my master's thesis advisor was <a href ="http://www.niser.ac.in/~sutanu/">Prof.Sutanu Roy</a>.
+I am currently a first-year Ph.D. student in the Department of Mathematics at <a href ="https://math.wustl.edu"> Washington University in St.Louis</a>.
+I received my BS and MS degrees in mathematics with a minor in computer science at <a href="https://oldsite.niser.ac.in/sms/">NISER Bhubaneswar</a>, where my master's thesis advisor was <a href ="http://www.niser.ac.in/~sutanu/">Prof. Sutanu Roy</a>.
 My broad interests are in Analysis, Geometry, and Topology.